Rari-Capital/rari-stable-pool-contracts/USAGE.md

 * See [EIP-20: ERC-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20) for reference on all common functions of ERC20 tokens like RSFT.
 * **Get RSFT exchange rate:** Divide `RariFundManager.getFundBalance()` by `RariFundToken.totalSupply()` to get the exchange rate of RSFT in USD (scaled by 1e18).

-## Fund Balances and Interest
+## Fund Balance and Interest

 * **Get total USD supplied (by all users):** `uint256 RariFundManager.getFundBalance()` returns the fund's total investor balance (all RSFT holders' funds but not unclaimed fees) of all currencies in USD (scaled by 1e18).
 * **Get total interest accrued (by all users):** `int256 RariFundManager.getInterestAccrued()` returns the total amount of interest accrued by past and current RSFT holders (excluding the fees paid on interest) in USD (scaled by 1e18).
-* **Get all raw fund balances and allocations (including unclaimed fees on interest):** `(string[] memory, uint256[] memory, uint256[][] memory, uint256[][] memory) RariFundController.getAllBalances()` returns an array of currency codes, an array of corresponding fund controller contract balances for each currency code, an array of arrays of pool indexes for each currency code, and an array of arrays of corresponding allocations at each pool index for each currency code.

 ## Fees on Interest

 * Rari Capital currently takes a *20% performance fee* on all interest accrued by the fund.
 * This fee is liable to change in the future, but the following method returns its current value at any time.
 * **Get interest fee rate:** `uint256 RariFundManager.getInterestFeeRate()` returns the fee rate on interest (proportion of raw interest accrued scaled by 1e18).

+## Raw Fund Allocations

+* **Get all raw fund allocations (including unclaimed fees on interest) and prices:** `(string[], uint256[], RariFundController.LiquidityPool[][], uint256[][], uint256[]) RariFundProxy.getRawFundBalancesAndPrices()` returns an array of currency codes, an array of corresponding fund controller contract balances for each currency code, an array of arrays of pool indexes for each currency code, an array of arrays of corresponding balances at each pool index for each currency code, and an array of prices in USD (scaled by 1e18) for each currency code.

+## Internal Stablecoin Pricing

+* **Get stablecoin prices (used internally by contracts):** `uint256[] RariFundPriceConsumer.getCurrencyPricesInUsd()` returns an array of prices in USD (scaled by 1e18) for all supported stablecoins to which funds can be allocated (DAI, USDC, USDT, TUSD, BUSD, sUSD, and mUSD, in that order).
+    * Use these prices to calculate the value added to a user's USD balance due to a direct deposit and the value subtracted from a user's USD balance due to a direct withdrawal.